solgenomics/Tea/README.md

 Three Lucy indexes are needed.
 One for expression, another for correlation and the last one for sgn_loci_id and the gene descriptions.
 To format the expression and correlation data you will need to run the scripts `index_expression_file.pl` and `index_correlation_file.pl` respectively.

-The input format for the expression should be gene name, `cube_stage_name` (like in the TEA project template), tissue (like the tissue-layer `layer_name` from the TEA project template), the expression value, the standard error and the replicates separated by commas:
+The input format for the expression should be gene name, stage `layer_name` (like the stage-layer in the TEA project template), tissue (like the tissue-layer `layer_name` from the TEA project template).WHITE SPACES ARE NOT ALLOWED IN THESE FIELDS.
+Then, the expression value, the standard error and the replicates separated by commas:

     Solyc00g005040	Anthesis	Columella	1.36	0.27	0.86,1.8,1.41
     Solyc00g005040	Anthesis	Locular_Material	0.09	0.09	0,0,0.28